Evidence Base

 Peer Review should be via independent individuals with expertise in the area.
 They should not be connected to the decision-making body or those who have prepared the material being reviewed.

-In the development of our Model of Care, we have begun our review of the evidence base with two initial questions (additional clinical questions may arise as the Working Groups begin to develop the Model of Care):
+In the development of the new HSE Model of Care for Gender Healthcare, we have begun our review of the evidence base with two initial questions in mind (additional clinical questions may arise as our work proceeds):

 What are the clinical outcomes of medical transition?

-- A review of the evidence base is planned with respect to known clinical outcomes in medical transition: details on this systematic review are registered on PROSPERO (www.crd.york.ac.uk/prospero) under registration number CRD42024596567
+- A review of the evidence base is planned with respect to known clinical outcomes in medical transition: details on this systematic review are registered on PROSPERO (crd.york.ac.uk/prospero) under registration number CRD42024596567

 - This work is underway, with the support of the HSE Library Service.